About searching

 Languages

-The 2021 Call for Projects provides funding for eligible applicants for projects that are scheduled to occur within a two-year period from October 1, 2021 to September 30, 2023.
+The 2025 Call for Projects provides funding for eligible applicants for projects that are scheduled to occur within a two-year period from October 1, 2025 to September 30, 2027.
 Interested applicants should review the Call for Projects and Application package.
-Organizations may apply by reviewing the 5310 Program Management Plan (the “PMP”), ensuring the eligibility requirements are met, and submitting the Section 5310 Application.
+Organizations may apply by reviewing the Section 5310 Program Management Plan (the “PMP”), ensuring the eligibility requirements are met, and submitting the Section 5310 Application.
 Applications can be submitted online or through an alternative process, described under Application Resources below.

 Application Resources: